1.What do we publish?

 Publication is not the end of the process!
 You can help disseminate your paper and ensure it is as widely read and cited as possible.

 7.Publication processing fees

 Open Access Publication: Manuscripts submitted to IJSM are assumed to be submitted under the Open Access publishing model.
 International Journal of Surgery and Medicine (IJSM) doesn't charge article submission from the authors.
-IJSM charges a publication fee of 100 USD for authors.
+IJSM charges a publication fee of 40 (Low income) to 200 USD (High Income) for accepted article.
 There are no colour figure charges.